Get free access to

 Pursuant to the Act on Illegal employment, it is prohibited for an employer to employ persons without an established employment relationship.
 This is applicable for all types of individuals bellow:

 A third-country national has the same right to use employment services as a citizen of Slovakia, with the following restrictions:

 EU citizens are entitled to stay in Slovakia without any conditions or formalities for three months after the date of entry into the territory of Slovakia.

-Citizens of other countries than the EU or EEA countries are entitled to work in Slovakia if they have a work permits / temporary residence permits for the purpose of employment.
+Citizens of other countries than the EU or EEA countries are entitled to work in Slovakia if they meet the specific conditions set by legislation (e. g. to have a work permit / temporary residence permit for the purpose of employment).

 On taking up the employment, an employer is obliged to acquaint the employee with work rules, health and safety regulations and collective agreements, if any.

-The employment contracts in Slovakia can be concluded for definite period or indefinite period.
+The employment contracts in Slovakia can be concluded for:

 The Labour Code contains certain limitations in respect to the employment contract concluded for definite period of time.
 Such contracts can be concluded for a maximum of two years and it is possible to extend them or conclude them again only twice within these two years.
 The limited duration (i.e. definite period of time) of the contract must be agreed in writing in the contract, otherwise the contract is deemed to be concluded for indefinite period.